Weyerhaeuser Company (WY) Shares Down Despite Recent Market Volatility

 WY’s Market Performance

-The stock of Weyerhaeuser Company (WY) has seen a 0.93% increase in the past week, with a -6.48% drop in the past month, and a 1.38% gain in the past quarter.
-The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.10% for WY.
-The simple moving average for the last 20 days is -3.49% for WY stock, with a simple moving average of -3.10% for the last 200 days.
+The stock of Weyerhaeuser Company (WY) has seen a 0.42% increase in the past week, with a -10.76% drop in the past month, and a -1.27% fall in the past quarter.
+The volatility ratio for the week is 1.89%, and the volatility levels for the past 30 days are at 2.06% for WY.
+The simple moving average for the last 20 days is -3.61% for WY stock, with a simple moving average of -3.91% for the last 200 days.

 Analysts’ Opinion of WY